Remote Patient Monitoring (RPM) has revolutionized healthcare, especially in population health management and hospital-at-home models.

 99091 | The monthly payment for collecting and interpreting the transmitted data (minimum 30 minutes required) | $56.41 |

 Elevate your practice with HealthArc’s game-changing RPM billing solution.
-Contact us to revolutionize your approach to RPM billing and experience the difference.
+Contact us to book a demo and revolutionize your approach to remote patient management and billing.